teadocs/numpy-cn/docs/en/user/setting-up.md

 to code in whichever paradigm they prefer.
 This flexibility has allowed the NumPy array dialect and NumPy *ndarray* class to become the *de-facto* language of multi-dimensional data interchange used in Python.

+## Installing NumPy

+In most use cases the best way to install NumPy on your system is by using a pre-built package for your operating system.
+Please see [https://scipy.org/install.html](https://scipy.org/install.html) for links to available options.

+For instructions on building for source package, see [Building from source](building.html).
+This information is useful mainly for advanced users.